 The climb will be worth it though.
 The Acropolis is not only a historical site, but it also offers an amazing view of the Mediterranean coast of Lindos.

-The Acropolis of Lindos is a natural citadel that was build in several stages by several different rulers.
+The Acropolis of Lindos is a natural citadel that was built in several stages by several different rulers.
 Here you have the heritage from the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans.

 Beach of Lindos